 At an abstract level, the question we need to face when trying to quantize general relativity is: how to write down a theory that includes all possible superpositions and yet yields something like equation (2) in appropriate classical regimes?
-I for one am willing to consider a theory that incorporates these two principles as a successful candidate for a theory of quantum gravity.
+Although the incompatibility between general relativity and quantum mechanics can be of technical character, it is widely accepted that it has more conceptual roots.
+In the following, I will describe only two such roots.

-Indeed, although the incompatibility between general relativity and quantum mechanics can be of technical character, it is widely accepted that it has more conceptual roots.
+2.2.1 Is non-renormalizability the only problem?

-Is non-renormalizability the only problem?
 The main technical obstacle cited in the literature is the issue of perturbative renormalizabilty.
 Gravity is a non-linear theory, which means that geometrical disturbances around a flat background can act as sources for the geometry itself.
-The problem is that unlike what is the case in other non-linear theories, the 'charges' carried by the non-linear terms in linearized general relativity become too 'heavy', generating a cascade of ever increasing types of interactions once one goes to high enough energies.
+The problem is that unlike what is the case in other non-linear theories, the 'charges' carried by the non-linear terms in linearized general relativity become too 'heavy' -the gravitational coupling constant has negative mass dimensions- generating a cascade of ever increasing types of interactions once one goes to high enough energies.
+This creates problems for treating such phenomena scientifically, for we would require an infinite amount of experiments to determine the strength of these infinite types of interactions.
+This problem can be called 'loss of predictability'.

-There are theories, such as Horava-Lifschitz gravity [17], which seem to be naively perturbatively renormalizable.
+There are theories, such as Horava-Lifschitz gravity [19], which seem to be naively perturbatively renormalizable.
 The source of renormalizability here is the greater number of spatial derivatives as compared to that of time derivatives.
 This imbalance violates fundamental Lorentz invariance, breaking up spacetime into space and time.
 Unfortunately, the theory introduces new degrees of freedom that appear to be problematic (i.e. their influence does not disappear at observable scales).